shadow-robot/sr_interface/README.md

 # sr_robot_commander
-This package contains functionality to send commands to robotic arm and hand
+This package contains libraries to easily control the different robots supported by Shadow Robot.
+They offer access to the basic functionalities of those robots.

 Following classes can be found in this package